Bucks overcome Antetokounmpo’s absence to beat Magic

-MILWAUKEE (AP)Khris Middleton scored 21 points and NBA-leading Milwaukee overcame Giannis Antetokounmpo’s absence for the second straight night, beating the Orlando Magic 111-110 on Saturday.
+Middleton scored 21 points and NBA-leading Milwaukee overcame Antetokounmpo’s absence for the second straight night, beating the Orlando Magic 111-100 on Saturday.

 Antetokounmpo, the NBA MVP last season, also missed the Bucks’ victory Friday in Atlanta because of back soreness.

-Note: This story was first published on Dec.
-29, 2019.
-It was updated on Dec.
-29, 2019, to correct the score.
-The Bucks won 111-100, not 111-110.